Jason2Brownlee/CosmicHorrorStoryArt/README.md

 Thoughts and observations:

 * Use an expert to select and describe scenes.
-When I did this manually, I selected too many and did not understand the scenes well enough to describe them effectively.
+When I did this manually (back in mid 2022 before chatgpt was available), I selected too many and did not understand the scenes well enough to describe them effectively.
 * Use separate roles for 1) scene selection and description, 2) illustration description, 3) illustration generation.
-* Use terms to motivate the consistency of description across scenes and the generation of imagery across scenes.
+* Use terms to motivate the consistency of description across scenes and the generation of imagery across scenes (it may help).
-* Use terms to encourage the illustrator to be specific about the details of the objects in the scene.
+* Use terms to encourage the illustrator to be specific about the details of the objects in the scene (helps a lot).
 * Generated images rarely have all elements in the description, or have them correctly, yet the images often have the right tone and are interesting.
 * The scene description must include as much detail as possible, including objects and their composition.

 This work builds upon prior projects [Bad, Bad, Bad, Good](https://badbadbadgood.substack.com/) and [Interviews With Technical Experts](https://github.com/Jason2Brownlee/TechnicalExperts).